lukasdewijn/master2/README.md

     npm (Node Package Manager)

-INSTALLATION

-Clone the repository to your local machine:

-    git clone <repository-url>
-    cd <repository-folder>

-Install dependencies by running:

-    npm install

-RUNNING THE DEMO
+INSTALLATION AND RUNNING THE DEMO

-Execute the following commands in sequence to start the demo website:
+run following command in the terminal to install and run the demo.

-Start the development server:

-    npm start
+    npm run setup

-Navigate to the source directory:

-    cd src

-Launch the application:

-    node server.js

 The server will start on http://localhost:3000 by default.
 Open your web browser and navigate to this address to view the demo.